bridgeyangk/ExGeo/README.md

 	├── asset # Contains saved checkpoints and logs when running the model │	|── log # Contains logs when running the model
 	│	|── model # Contains the saved checkpoints
-	├── preprocess.py # Preprocess dataset and execute IP clustering the for model running ├── main.py # Run model for training and test
+        ├── generateidx.py # generate the idx of traget nodes and landmark nodes ├── preprocess.py # Preprocess dataset and execute IP clustering the for model running ├── main.py # Run model for training and test
 	├── test.py # Load checkpoint and then test